The Best Laptops for Writers 2025 (Famous Authors Choice)

 Why?

-We all want writing to feel as comfortable and as natural as possible.
+We all want writing to feel as comfortable and natural as possible.

-There are literally thousands of laptops to choose from.
+There are thousands of laptops to choose from.

-There’s also the issue of computer mumble jumble on those descriptions.
+There’s also the issue of all the technical mumbo jumbo in those laptop descriptions.

 Don’t worry…

-I’ve already done all that work for you.
+I’ve already done the hard work for you.

-But before we get to the central theme of this post which is basically a short list of the most popular & best laptops for writers.
+But before we dive into the main topic of this post—a concise list of the most popular and best laptops for writers—let me share one important tip:

-Expensive, as you’ll find out soon, does not necessarily translate to great keyboards and awesome displays.
+Expensive, as you’ll soon find out, doesn’t necessarily mean great keyboards or amazing displays.

-Which are the only two things you want to focus on.
+And those are the only two things you really need to focus on.

-True, buying a good laptop is more than just getting a nice keyboard and a nice display.
+Sure, buying a good laptop involves more than just a nice keyboard and display.

-However, as of 2024, virtually every 13”-17” released within the past 5 years is capable of running a word editor, +50 web browsing tab and several other everyday other software simultaneously.
+But here’s the thing: as of 2024, virtually every 13”-17” laptop released in the past five years is more than capable of running a word processor, handling 50+ browser tabs, and running several other everyday programs simultaneously.

-I’ll give you a small guideline and a few tips on hardware anyways.
-This is going to be a summary but you can find more details in the last section.
+That said, I’ll still give you a quick guideline and a few tips on hardware.
+This will just be a summary, but you can find more details in the final section.

 Keyboard

-If you don’t understand some things I’m going to say here (travel distance, chiclet keyboards, etc), then head to the last section.
+If you don’t understand some of the terms I’ll be using here (like travel distance, chiclet keyboards, etc.), don’t worry—you can head to the last section for explanations.

-- All Apple laptops have great keyboards.
-(Except for some 2018-2019 models.
-We’ll go over those soon)
+- All Apple laptops have great keyboards, except for certain 2018-2019 models (we’ll cover those shortly).

-- 17” Windows Laptops do not necessarily have great keyboards just because they’re big.
+- 17” Windows laptops don’t automatically have great keyboards just because they’re big—size doesn’t guarantee quality.

 Display

-QHD(2.5k) vs FHD(1080p): These are resolutions.
-The higher the resolution the bigger your workspace area.
-FHD is ideal but having QHD is a HUGE bonus and worth the extra cost.
+QHD (2.5k) vs. FHD (1080p): These refer to screen resolutions.
+The higher the resolution, the larger your workspace area.
+FHD is ideal, but opting for QHD is a huge bonus and well worth the extra cost.

 RAM

-4GB: Not enough for the full version of Windows 10/11/12.
-You’ll lag even with just notepad open.
-This is okay for MacBooks, ChromeBooks and Windows 10 in S mode.
+4GB: Not enough to run the full version of Windows 10/11/12 smoothly—you’ll experience lag, even with just Notepad open.
+However, 4GB is acceptable for MacBooks, Chromebooks, and Windows 10 in S mode.

-8GB: Perfect for multitasking with Windows Home or Pro.
+8GB: Ideal for multitasking on Windows Home or Pro.

 CPU